fragro/Open-Assembly/README.rst

 	tar xzf apache-solr-3.6.1.tgz

 Now replace the schema.xml in your local version with OA's schema.xml, which contains the necessary hooks to our database.
+First remove the old schema.
+Assuming the Solr directory is in OA/

 	rm apache-solr-3.6.1/example/solr/conf/schema.xml

+Now grab the schema from Open-Assembly/solr/conf/schema.xml

+	cp Open-Assembly/solr/conf/schema.xml apache-solr-3.6.1/example/solr/conf/

+Now the Solr server should be ready to jive with our Django DB schema.

 Run the Development Server